 b. $1,000 scholarships for the summer semester

 Graduate Assistantship Tuition Scholarship (GATS)

 A number of GATS tuition scholarships are available each year, which will cover all tuition and mandatory fees.
 No application form is needed from applicants.
-The MEE department will select nominees based on merit and seek approval from the college and the Toulouse School of Graduate Studies.
+The MEE department will select nominees based on merit and seek approval from the college and the Toulouse Graduate School.

 Assistantships support many graduate students.
 Teaching assistantships are funded by the department, and research assistantships are funded by individual faculty research grants.
 Out-of-state and international students who are funded at least half time are eligible for in-state tuition rates.
 Only master's students who select the thesis option are eligible for teaching or research assistantships.
 To apply for an assistantship, complete the application.